htgt/CRISPR-Analyser/README.md

 Then run:

 ```
-get_all_crisprs <species_id> /location/of/genome.fa > /var/tmp/out.csv
+get_all_crisprs <species_id> /location/of/genome.fa > /lustre/scratch109/sanger/ah19/human_crisprs_fixed.csv
 ```

 where species_id is whatever you have assigned in your database.
 It should probably be 1.

-You can then load this into your database:
+You can then load this into your database in psql:

 ```
 \copy crisprs_human(chr_name, chr_start, seq, pam_right, species_id) from '/lustre/scratch109/sanger/ah19/human_crisprs_fixed.csv' with delimiter ',';